 In an emergency, pressing the red button will give you direct contact to a University Police dispatcher.
 Be prepared to give your location, describe the nature of the emergency, and respond to questions and instructions from the dispatcher.
-The red button on the call boxes should only be used in the event of an emergency.
+The red call boxes button should only be used in emergencies.